cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 This bootstrap method allows you to specify just a reference to the backup that needs to be restored.

-The previous example implies the application database and its owning user to be the default one, `app`.
-If the PostgreSQL cluster being restored was using different names, they can be specified as documented in the [Configure the application database](#configure-the-application-database) section.
+The previous example implies the application database and its owning user is the default one, `app`.
+If the PostgreSQL cluster being restored was using different names, you can specify them as documented in [Configure the application database](#configure-the-application-database).

 ## Additional considerations